-We've documented 34 accessibility features for Roguebook in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 34 accessibility features for Roguebook in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Roguebook is a fighting game where you build a deck of heroes to go on an adventure.
-Drawing on Slay The Spire battles, but with world exploration to discover shops, relics, new cards and powerups.
+It draws on Slay The Spire style battles, but with a world to explore where you discover shops, relics, new cards and power-ups.

 The final boss Avatar of Greed has a flash effect when damage is dealt, which can become rapid when you hit with attacks that do damage multiple times in a row, or with several allies at the end of the turn.

 Release Date: 06/06/2019, updated in 2022

 Platforms: PC, PS4, Switch and Xbox One

 Content Rating: PEGI 7

 Components: 2D Side-On, Cards and Hand-Made

 Developer: Play Roguebook (@PlayRoguebook)